gwleuverink/bundle/README.md

 # Bundle

-Solve page specific JavaScript modules in SSR Laravel apps.
+Effortless page specific JavaScript modules in Laravel/Livewire apps.

 **_In development - not production ready_**